-This proposal repeals Section 7 of Article VI of the State Constitution, removing this existing language:
+This proposal amends Section 7 of Article VI of the State Constitution by deleting existing language and inserting new language.
+The proposal removes the following language from Section 7:

-"SECTION 7.
-Campaign spending limits and funding of campaigns for elective statewide office.-It is the policy of this state to provide for state-wide elections in which all qualified candidates may compete effectively.
+"...limits and funding of campaigns for elective state-wide office.-It is the policy of this state to provide for state-wide elections in which all qualified candidates may compete effectively.
 A method of public financing for campaigns for state-wide office shall be established by law.
 Spending limits shall be established for such campaigns for candidates who use public funds in their campaigns.
 The legislature shall provide funding for this provision.
 General law implementing this paragraph shall be at least as protective of effective competition by a candidate who uses public funds as the general law in effect on January 1, 1998."